pchapin/augusta/README.md

 The documentation can be built using Sphinx.
 This process is described in more detail in the README in `doc` folder.

+## Development Environments

+We primarily use two development environments for working on Augusta/AGC: Visual Studio Code and IntelliJ IDEA.
+Visual Studio Code is a general tool that can work across the entire project seamlessly.
+We use IntelliJ to focus specifically on the Scala code base.
+Both tools support all three of the platforms we target (Windows, macOS, and Linux).

+We recommend that you execute the full build from the console before configuring your development environment.
+It is easier to troubleshoot the build without the complexity of a large development environment interfering.
+Also, SBT will download all prerequisites, including the Scala compiler, reducing the chance of spurious errors when you first configure your other tools.

+In any case, be sure you build the project via SBT even from within your development environment.
+This ensures the build is done properly.
+The SBT build file is the source of truth for the project's configuration and dependencies, so any tool that knows how to manage it will work for Augusta/AGC development.

+### Visual Studio Code

+We recommend first setting up the Python virtual environment for Sphinx, as described in the `doc` folder, before configuring Visual Studio Code.
+Some of the settings for Visual Studio Code reference the Python virtual environment.

+Download and install [Visual Studio Code](https://code.visualstudio.com/).
+Then, install the following extensions into Visual Studio Code:

++ Scala (Metals) by Scalameta
++ Python by Microsoft
++ reStructuredText by LeXtudio

+Open Visual Studio Code on the top level folder of this repository.
+The Metals extension should notice that there is an SBT build defined, and prompt you to import it.
+Some time is required to execute this import and perform related indexing.
+Also, when you first open a Scala file, there is some additional extra time required while Metals compiles the project.

+### IntelliJ IDEA

+Download and install [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+The Community Edition should be sufficient.
+Then, install the following plugins into IntelliJ:

++ Scala
++ ANTLR
++ Python (Optional)

+Open IntelliJ IDEA on the top level folder of this repository.
+As with Visual Studio Code, IntelliJ should notice the SBT build and prompt you to import it.
+This will also take some time while IntelliJ configures and indexes the project.

 ## Contact Information